 a.
-Develop standard content practices for music stations
+Develop standard content practices for music stations.

-- Capitalization of proper nouns, not entire words nothing should be in all caps. - Consistent use of title and artist when music is played with first name followed by last name ("Bruce Springsteen"). - Removal of metadata notes and codes (Ex: "edited version," "clean version"). - Display name of host and/or show during talk segments. - Review the static format designation/Program ID. - During commercial breaks on hybrid and/or HD Radio displays, display a logo of the advertiser with phone number or URL, the host or the station if an advertiser logo isn't available.
+- Capitalization of proper nouns, not entire words nothing should be in all caps. - Consistent use of title and artist when music is played with first name followed by last name ("Bruce Springsteen"). - Removal of metadata notes and codes (Ex: "edited version," "clean version"). - Display name of host and/or show during talk segments. - Review the static format designation/Program ID.

+• During commercial breaks on hybrid and/or HD Radio displays, display a logo of the advertiser with phone number or URL, the host or the station if an advertiser logo isn't available.
 On RDS systems, display the advertiser name and a phone number or URL.

-Recommended HD Radio Layout
+Recommended HD Radio layout.

 b.
-Develop standard content practices for spoken word stations c.
-Create program identification/logos for HD2, HD3 and HD4 channels
+Develop standard content practices for spoken word stations.

-- Capitalization of proper nouns, not whole words. - Display the name of the host or program either via text or graphically. - Review the static format designation or Program ID. - During commercial breaks on hybrid radio and HD Radio displays, display a logo of the program, the host or the station if an advertiser logo isn't available.
+- Capitalization of proper nouns, not whole words. - Display the name of the host or program either via text or graphically. - Review the static format designation or Program ID.

+During commercial breaks on hybrid radio and HD Radio displays, display a logo of the program, the host or the station if an advertiser logo isn't available.